Sooyeon-Lee/Sooyeon-Lee.github.io/_publications/2019-05-04-three-papers.md

 ---
-title: "Understanding and Designing for Deaf or Hard of Hearing Drivers on Uber - conditionally accepted"
+title: "Understanding and Designing for Deaf or Hard of Hearing Drivers on Uber"
+- conditionally accepted -
 collection:
 permalink: /publication/2019-05-04-three-papers
 date: 2019-00-00